 Housing rates vary according to the size and location of the apartment.
-Residents must pay monthly long distance phone bills and electric charges.
+Residents must pay monthly electric charges.
 Heat and hot water are provided at no additional cost.
-Unlimited local calls, caller ID, internet and cable TV service are included in the housing rates.
+Internet and cable TV service are included in the housing rates.
 All apartments come fully furnished.